Ronald K. Chen, Dean, Distinguished Professor of Law, and Judge Leonard I. Garth Scholar

 John P. Joergensen, Associate Dean for Information Services, Professor of Law, and Director of the Law Library

-Andrew L. Rossner, Associate Dean for Professional and Skills Education
+Andrew L. Rossner, Associate Dean for Professional and Skills Education and Practice Professor of Law

 Andrew J. Rothman, Associate Dean for Student Affairs

 Dean Rothman is primarily responsible for student services, including but not limited to counseling, academic advisement, independent projects, and deferred examinations; non-academic student organizations; and orientation and graduation-related activities.
 In conjunction with Dean Weisbord, Dean Rothman is responsible for handling violations of the University Code of Student Conduct and handles questions about, or claims of, sexual or racial harassment.
-Students may, if they prefer, bring such questions or complaints to Assistant Dean Bravo-Webber.
+Students may, if they prefer, bring such questions or complaints to Assistant Dean Bravo-Weber.
 Dean Rothman oversees the accommodations made by the law school for students with disabilities.
 He serves as the clearinghouse for information and services for individual students.
 In addition, he is responsible for administrative duties that include the submission of reports to University central administration and other outside groups and agencies.
-Dean Rothman is also the Managing Attorney for the Rutgers Law Associates Fellowship Program
+Dean Rothman is also the Managing Attorney for the Rutgers Law Associates Fellowship Program.

 Yvette Bravo-Weber, Assistant Dean for the Minority Student Program and Externships